vinegarhq/vinegarhq.github.io/src/Configuration/index.md

 * If you're using the Flatpak, ensure that the path of the `wineroot` configuration option is allowed access from the Flatpak, as if it is a path outside of `~/.var/app/io.github.vinegarhq.Vinegar` Vinegar won't be able to access the directory: `flatpak override --user --filesystem=/path/to/wineroot`
 * If you're using the Vinegar Flatpak and wish to use gamescope through the "launcher" setting, you MUST use their Flatpak versions, "com.valvesoftware.Steam.Utility.gamescope".
 Using gamescope from your distro will not work.
 * When using MangoHud and using the Flatpak (`MANGOHUD` set to `"1"`), please make sure to run `flatpak override --user --filesystem=xdg-config/MangoHud:ro`, to allow the Vinegar Flatpak to access the MangoHud configuration in your home.
+* The launcher option is not global, if it's under [player] it will only affect roblox, if it's under [studio] it will only affect studio.

 ### Example configuration